-Measles confirmed in Taranaki
+Another measles case confirmed in Taranaki

 The public is being urged to remain vigilant about symptoms which may take a while to appear - usually about 10 days after being exposed to the virus.

-Dr Jarman said measles spread easily via coughing and sneezing.
+Dr Jarman said measles spreads easily via coughing and sneezing.

 "Symptoms include a high fever along with a runny nose, hacking cough, sore red eyes, followed by a rash three to five days later which starts on the head and spreads down the body.